 We tackle four broad interdisciplinary themes, each in a month-long segment of study.
-These themes are: Contemporary Issues, Social Critique, Human Stories, and Living Faith.
+These themes are: The Natural World, The Social World, The Human Person, and Religious Faith.
 Within each segment, students choose one course title that represents the discipline in which they wish to receive three or four semester hours of credit.
-These disciplines include literature, psychology, sociology, philosophy, biology, theology, biblical studies, history, education, science, political science, art and communications.
-View a complete list of these course titles.
+These disciplines include literature, psychology, sociology, philosophy, biology, theology, biblical studies, history, education, science, political science, art, and communications.
+View a complete list of OE Course Titles.
 Our segments of study tend to share the same rhythm: a few weeks of core, followed by a couple weeks of project.

 Small group conversations lie at the heart of our core experience.
 Each Tuesday through Friday, we gather in small groups — 5 or 6 students, one faculty person — in a circle of easy chairs to talk about the day’s reading assignment.
 We explore the issues raised at the point where the text meets the experience of each student, because here the most exciting learning happens.
 And since the group is small, the time ample, and the context relatively free of competitive gamesmanship, these genuine encounters empower students to speak their minds and hearts freely.
 By semester’s end, the students report that they are more confident engaging primary texts and conversing about their ideas.

 Afternoons and evenings remain free for completing the next day’s reading.
 There are no written examinations at the OE.
 Instead, we ask our students to take notes on their reading to prepare for each day’s discussion.
 Because we work hard all week, we give no reading or writing assignments over weekends during the core.